AjayTakur/SmartUpAdvance/README.md

 # SmartUpAdvance
-Integration of SmartUp platform with the AA platform
+Integration of SmartUp platform(learn, interact and share on any device) with the AA platform

 # PreLaunch (1-3 Months)
 ## Website Preparation